cyrillbrito/abnamro-challenge/README.md

 $ npm run migration
 ```

-This will remove all existing(if any) Nodes from the Neo4j library and insert new ones based on the file `src/migration/data.json`.
+This will remove all existing(if any) Nodes from the Neo4j database and insert new ones based on the file `src/migration/data.json`.

 # Backend